iraclrz/PUPKioskMap/README.md

 # PUPKioskMap
- Map of the Polytechnic University of the Philippines (P.U.P.)
+ Map of the Polytechnic University of the Philippines (P.U.P.) using HTML and CSS.